 Shell, TU Delft & partners – MELODY

 The energy transition requires solutions for the decentralized storage of solar and wind energy and the balancing of fluctuating production capacity.
-Redox flow batteries (RFB) are considered prime candidates for grid-scale stationary energy storage due to their ability to store large amounts of electrical energy for extended periods and release it quickly when needed.
+Redox flow batteries (RFB) Redox flow batteries (RFB) represent one class of energy storage devices in which electrical energy is stored in liquid chemical compounds.
+The name “redox” refers to chemical reduction and oxidation reactions employed in this battery.
+This enables energy storage in solutions which flow through a stack of electrochemical cells during charge and discharge. are considered prime candidates for grid-scale stationary energy storage due to their ability to store large amounts of electrical energy for extended periods and release it quickly when needed.

 However, currently used RFB rely on redox couples that are non-indigenous to Europe, not widely available and therefore relatively costly.
 Furthermore, mass market introduction of RFB’s has been hampered by various technical constraints.
 Hence, the development of an economically viable, environmentally benign and sustainable redox flow battery storage systems is therefore eagerly awaited.